olmobianc/React---rock--paper--scissors/README.md

 -   Correctness: does the functionality act in sensible, thought-out ways?
 -   Maintainability: is it written in a clean, maintainFable way?
 -   Testing: is the system adequately tested?

-### Deliverables

-Make sure to include all source code in the repository. **Include a fully built version of your assignment in a folder named public**.

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The SaltPay Team